 Is Liposuction Safe?

 Liposuction continues to be a very well-researched and clinically supported surgery, with results showing it to be a generally safe and effective cosmetic procedure when performed by a qualified and experienced provider.
 However, as with any surgery, there are some possible risks to be aware of, including excessive bruising, infection, and immoderate bleeding.
-Choosing a highly qualified and board-certified plastic surgeon with proper knowledge and training for liposuction can greatly help to reduce these risks.
+Choosing a highly qualified plastic surgeon with proper knowledge and training for liposuction can greatly help to reduce these risks.
 Prior to the procedure, your surgeon should complete a comprehensive examination of your medical history and overall health to determine if you’re an appropriate candidate, which may help to minimise the risk of complications.

 What Can You Expect After Liposuction Surgery?